Hop-A-Jet Flight 823: Investigation

-The National Transportation Safety Board (NTSB) is conducting an investigation into the accident.
+The National Transportation Safety Board (NTSB) conducted an investigation into the accident.
 The Federal Aviation Administration (FAA), GE Aerospace, Hop-A-Jet Worldwide Jet Charter, Bombardier Inc. and the Transportation Safety Board of Canada are providing support as members of the investigation party.

 The southbound lanes of Interstate 75 remained closed until Sunday, February 11, as crews examined the wreckage.
 Before the road was reopened, the wreckage was moved to a secure facility in Jacksonville for additional evaluation.
 The agency said it would also send the flight data recorder and cockpit voice recorder to agency headquarters in Washington, D.C.